-High levels of ear disease and hearing loss have been reported for many years in Aboriginal and Torres Strait Islander remote communities [136].
-Multiple surveys undertaken between 2001 and 2013 showed that 90% of children under three years of age living in remote communities in the Top End region of Australia had some form of OM [150-153].
-The levels of chronic OM among children living in some communities in northern and central Australia are higher than the WHO classification identified as being 'a massive public health problem' requiring 'urgent attention' [154, p.2].
+High levels of ear disease and hearing loss have been reported for many years in Aboriginal and Torres Strait Islander remote communities [135].
+Multiple surveys undertaken between 2001 and 2013 showed that 90% of children under three years of age living in remote communities in the Top End region of Australia had some form of OM [149-152].
+The levels of chronic OM among children living in some communities in northern and central Australia are higher than the WHO classification identified as being 'a massive public health problem' requiring 'urgent attention' [153, p.2].
+No national data currently exist on hearing loss and OM among Aboriginal and Torres Strait Islander children aged 0-6 years [154].